-Get a more profound understanding of how I function as a leader, boss, and human being.
+Gain a deeper understanding of how I function as a leader, boss and person.

 About this document

 Welcome to my README.
-This document is a user guide on me and how I work.
-It captures my guiding values and how I work as a human.
-Hopefully, it will help you understand me better and allow us to work together in a more meaningful way.
+This document is a user manual about me and how I work.
+It captures my guiding values and how I work as a human being.
+I hope it will help you understand me better and allow us to work together more meaningfully.
 This is a living document.
-It is incomplete and will undoubtedly continue to grow and change as I grow and change.
+It is incomplete and will no doubt continue to grow and change as I grow and change.

 Why am I here?

-I am here to help you and support you.
-My job is to provide the necessary context on what you are working on.
+I am here to help and support you.
+My job is to provide the necessary context for what you are working on.
 I also represent you and the team to the rest of the company.
-My goal is for our team to be successful and happy.
+My aim is for our team to be successful and happy.

-You let me know if you can’t do your job: One of my primary responsibilities is to make sure you are successful.
-It may very well be that I am not 100% there for you.
-Please let me know if you feel that you will need more support from me.
+One of my primary responsibilities is ensuring you succeed.
+There may be times when I am not 100% there for you.
+Please let me know if you feel you need more support from me.

-You feel safe when you discuss with me: Ideas usually get better when you look at them from all angles.
-Even though I sometimes will give you the feeling that I know everything better, it is generally more about working with you to find the best possible solution.
+Ideas usually get better when you look at them from all angles.
+Although I may sometimes give you the feeling that I know better, it is generally more about working with you to find the best possible solution.

-I have high expectations for you and my team.
-However, you can demand those things from me as well.
+I have high expectations of you and my team.
+But you can expect the same from me.

-- We all have a high degree of personal responsibility.
+- We all have a high level of personal responsibility.

-- We are honest and open with each other.
+- We are honest and open with one another.

 - We hold each other accountable.

-- We strive for excellence in our work and our collaboration.
+- We strive for excellence in our work and in how we work together.

-- We are continually learning new things, improving our skills and the way we work.
+- We continually learn and improve our skills and the way we work.